 - “Hearts & Hands” volunteering, addressing needs such as hunger, building affordable housing, mentoring and help for veterans and military families.

-In addition, we partnered with Wounded Warrior Project to provide financial education, advice, and guidance to service members and veterans transitioning back into the civilian workforce.
 Last year, there were five Warriors2Work financial coaching sessions—in NYC, Phoenix, Seattle, San Antonio, and Washington, D.C.
 These efforts supported our broader efforts to help members of our military transition back to civilian life.